amitshekhariitbhu/Android-Debug-Database/README.md

 [![Open Source Love](https://badges.frapsoft.com/os/v1/open-source.svg?v=102)](https://opensource.org/licenses/Apache-2.0)
 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](https://github.com/amitshekhariitbhu/Android-Debug-Database/blob/master/LICENSE)

-## Android Debug Database is a powerful library for debugging databases and shared preferences in Android applications.
+## Android Debug Database is a powerful library for debugging databases and shared preferences in Android applications

-### Android Debug Database allows you to view databases and shared preferences directly in your browser in a very simple way.
+### Android Debug Database allows you to view databases and shared preferences directly in your browser in a very simple way

 ### What can Android Debug Database do?

 * See all the databases.
 * See all the data in the shared preferences used in your application.
 * Run any sql query on the given database to update and delete your data.